Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-to-use-css-vars.md

 ## When to use CSS Variables?

-That's a good question, I think it's really important you don't re-use code it's quite useless to type the same code over and over so anything that is re-used you should make a variable for.
+That's a good question.
+I think it's essential you don't re-use code; it's pretty useless to type the same code over and over, so anything that is re-used, you should make a variable for.

-Also this process makes it way easier to change things in one place later on.
+Also, this process makes it easier to change things in one place later.

-Let's say your boss wants to rebrand to red instead of blue, now you just have to change your variable and your done!
+Let's say your boss wants to rebrand to red instead of blue, now you have to change your variable, and you're done!

 ## Browser support

-The bad thing about these awesome variables is that they are not supported by Internet Explorer.
+The bad thing about these excellent variables is that Internet Explorer does not support them.

 ![CSS Variables support](https://caniuse.bitsofco.de/image/css-variables.png)